schatell/bowhuntingcanada/_drafts/lonewolfalphaii.md

 #### Size

 Lone Wolf stands come in 2 sizes, the alpha II is the largest of the two with a platform measuring 30 inches long by 19.5 inches wide.
-The seat and seat height is the same on both models measuring 14 by 12 inches at 21 inches high measuring from the platform.
+The seat is the same on both models measuring 14 by 12 inches, seat height is set at 21 inches high measuring from the platform.
 The height of the seat is what I especially love from this stand.
 It make a big difference on all day sit.

 #### Levelling